billynew/sustainablemaking/_pages/about.md

 The workshop will consist of keynotes, demos, hands-on building, and brainstorming sessions, divided into six distinct activities.

 #### Activity 1 Opening and short keynotes (9:00-10:00)
 Our workshop begins with a short introductory session, followed by three 20-minute keynotes.
 Potential topics range from research projects on new materials, tools, and systems for rapid prototyping, to their own perspectives on sustainable making.
-We expect to host three keynote speakers and have already sent out invitations to Prof. Eric Paulos, Prof. Gregory Abowd, and Prof. Kristin Williams; we are currently awaiting confirmation.
+We expect to host three keynote speakers at the workshop.

 #### Activity 2 Demo Presenting current sustainability practice (10:00- 11:00).